“Don’t Romanticize Life!”

 “Confirming the souls of the disciples and exhorting them to continue in the faith, and that we may through much tribulation enter into the kingdom of God,” Acts 14:22

-Sometimes life is just plain ole not fun!
+Sometimes life is just not fun!
 I think more so than ever that we have not heard enough about the reality of life.
 Instead, we are raising up a generation of rose-colored glasses wearers.
-Even from the pulpit of most American churches, the messages of peace, prosperity and wealth has taken over the reality of life.
-Jesus Christ, Himself clearly stated that in the world you will have tribulation, John 16:33.
+Even from the pulpit of most American churches, the messages of peace, prosperity, and wealth have taken over the reality of life.
+Jesus Christ Himself clearly stated that in the world you will have tribulation (John 16:33).
 Peace and blessings will come.
-Promises will be fulfilled.
-But our physical being is planted in the world right now, and while we are here we have to face the reality that everything, every day is not going to be easy.
+Promises will be fulfilled, but our physical being is living in the world right now, and while we are here, we have to face the reality that everything, every day, is not going to be easy.

 “Beloved, think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you,” 1 Peter 4:12.
 In other words, the test is going to be hard sometimes.
-Tests are not passed with a fly by the night attitude.
+Tests are not passed with a fly-by-night attitude.
 Tests are passed when people are prepared for them.
-But, the wearer of the rose-colored glasses will have a harder time because the tests seem like a “strange thing” that has happened unto them.
+But the wearer of the rose-colored glasses will have a harder time because the tests seem like a “strange thing” that has happened to them.

 Copyright © Word For Life Says.com (Sharing any posts or lessons can only be done through the share buttons provided on this site from the original posts, lessons, and articles only.
 You can reblog from the original posts only using the reblog button provided, or share using the share buttons provided from these social media platforms: Facebook, Twitter, or Pinterest, etc., and they must be shared from the original posts only.
 All other repostings are prohibited.
 Posts and other items of interest found on this site MAY NOT BE COPIED AND PASTED, downloaded, uploaded, etc to another website or entity not listed (physical or electronic).
 See COPYRIGHT PAGE for more details.